CAADRIA/caadria.github.io/conf/index.md

 ---
 layout: page
-title: RE: Anthropocene
+title: INTELLIGENT & INFORMED
-subtitle: The 25th Annual Conference of the Association for Computer-Aided Architectural Design Research in Asia (CAADRIA 2020)
+subtitle: The 24th Annual Conference of the Association for Computer-Aided Architectural Design Research in Asia (CAADRIA 2019)
 ---

 <div align="center">
 <a href="http://www.caadria2020.org">www.caadria2020.org</a><br />